changliao1025/pyflowline/README.md

 3. Install dependency packages using conda

-    * conda install -c conda-forge numpy

-    * conda install -c conda-forge shapely

-    * conda install -c conda-forge netCDF4

-    * conda install -c conda-forge gdal
+    * conda install -c conda-forge pyflowline

-4. Install PyFlowline

-    pip install pyflowline

-5. Install and setup the Python Jupyter Notebook
+4. Install and setup the Python Jupyter Notebook

-6. Clone this repository and set this environment as the workspace environment
+5. Clone this repository and set this environment as the workspace environment

-7. Navigate to the notebook and run it in your preferred Python IDE.
+6. Navigate to the notebook and run it in your preferred Python IDE.

 Because of the Python package dependency issue, the visulization should use a different environment or using the QGIS.